favzqn/favzqn.github.io/src/content/testimonials/testimonials.md

 ---

-### "A humble visioner who stays focused to move forward."
+### "A humble visionary who stays focused to move forward"
 Putri Dewi Purnamasari • Software Engineer at Wortal.ai, Japan *Former Colleague*
 "I was always amazed by his ideas to make an impact on a better world.
 Fauzan also helped me a lot and encourage me in order to chase my dream in the IT field.
 He's such a sweetheart to all his friends, and really professional at work."

+---

+### "A versatile learner who masters everything he touches"
+Mugia Nurul Matin • Tech Lead at PT.
+KB Finansia Multi Finance, Indonesia *Former Colleague*
+"Fauzan's learning ability amazes me.
+One day he's mastering coding, the next he's diving into pentesting—and there are countless other skills to mention.
+I've known him for 7 years, and he's consistently been a great person who adapts to any situation with ease."